CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/calling-other-flows.md

 Output variables are returned to the calling flow in the following ways:

 - For the [Run Flow][] block, output variables are saved to the Outputs property; for more information see [Run Flow Example][]
-- For the [Execute HTTP Request][TODO] block, output variables are returned within the ResponseBody of the HttpResponse property; for more information see [Http Request Outputs Example][TODO]
+- For the [Execute HTTP Request][] block, output variables are returned within the ResponseBody of the HttpResponse property; for more information see example of [Calling Another Flow][]

 ## Remarks